 Chapters are divided based on the type of cookie: Introduction; The Perfect-Cookie Handbook; Brownies, Bars, Break-Ups, and Biscotti; Cookies for Every Day, Any Day; Cookies for Weekends, Holidays, and Other Celebrations, The Beurre & Sel Collection; Cocktail Cookies; and Cookie Go-Alongs and Basics.

 The photography is provided by Davide Luciano with styling by Claudia Ficca.
 Every single cookie includes a full page basic photo of the finished product.

 Measurements are listed in US Customary and Metric.
 All of the cookies include a headnote with background information and personal stories.
 I love that Dorie also includes notes for storing the cookies.
 A few of the recipes are followed with possible variations in flavor or style.

-I was immediately drawn to the Coffee-Cardamom Cookies are spiced cut-out cookies with ground coffee mixed right into the dough.
+I was immediately drawn to the Coffee-Cardamom Cookies.
+These spiced cut-out cookies have ground coffee mixed right into the dough.
 They are baked until crisp and topped with an optional egg white glaze for a little extra sweetness.

 Baking for 11-13 minutes will create a crisp cookie.
 To get a more chewy texture, bake them for a minute or two less.

 The rolled out dough can be refrigerated for 4 days or frozen for 2 months.
 The glaze can be stored in an airtight container at room temperature for 4 days with a piece of plastic in contact with the surface.
 The cookies will last for 5-7 days at room temperature in an airtight container or frozen unglazed for 2 months.

 I also made Sebastian’s Remarkably Wonderful Brownies, Moroccan Semolina and Almond Cookies, Gozinaki, and Parm Toasts.